snip & sketch: a hidden gem

-As of October 2018, Windows 10 comes with a program called Snip & Sketch.
+Since October 2018, Windows 10 has included a great program called Snip & Sketch.
 It is a wonderfully simple tool for screen capturing that is very handy.

 I fell in love with its predecessor, the Snipping Tool, which came pre-installed in the very unpopular Windows Vista.
 If you recall, Vista tried to replace the much-beloved operating system, Windows XP, and boy did it come with a lot of issues.
 Between these problems and the existing love of the older OS, very few people saw any reason to switch.
 With that said, even with those issues, Vista did have a lot of positives, many of which went on to be included in Windows 10.
 One of those was the Snipping Tool.

 Since CLARK has grown, I don’t get to go out on jobs much anymore, but back when I did – whether it was installing technology, fixing issues, or just doing maintenance – I’d routinely spend a little time with my clients, showing them little tips to make their jobs easier.
-One of my favorites was the Snipping Tool.
+The Snipping Tool was always one of their favorites.
 It always amazed me how many people didn’t know about this great little tool.
 But, once I showed it to them and provided a few handy examples of its use, clients would almost always say something like, “Wow, I wish I’d known about this a long time ago”.

 Although you can still find the Snipping Tool, it has been officially retired and replaced with Snip & Sketch, which offers a lot more features.

 There are a lot of situations where having a tool like Snip & Sketch comes in handy.
 Here are just a few of them.